HotPizzaYT/TrashTube/README.md

 # Minimum version requirement

 It is recommended that you use PHP 7.3.0 or later to run this project on your server.
-Other versions, such as 5.3.29 have yet to be tested.
+Earlier versions of PHP may not work as intended.

 # IMPORTANT
 I am not liable for any copyright complaints by your VPS or ISP.
 If you install this and it works, you better monitor the videos that go on here.